w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 Transaction volume on blockchains is highly irregular, and therefore transaction fees need a mechanism to adjust.
 However, users should be able to predict transaction fees.

-Polkadot uses a slow-adjusting fee mechanism with tips to balance these two considerations.
-In addition to block _limits_, Polkadot also has a block fullness _target._ Fees increase or decrease for the next block based on the fullness of the current block relative to the target.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses a slow-adjusting fee mechanism with tips to balance these two considerations.
+In addition to block _limits_,
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} also has a block fullness _target._
+Fees increase or decrease for the next block based on the fullness of the current block relative to the target.
 The per-weight fee can change up to 30% in a 24 hour period.
 This rate captures long-term trends in demand, but not short-term spikes.
-To consider short-term spikes, Polkadot uses tips on top of the length and weight fees.
+To consider short-term spikes,
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tips on top of the length and weight fees.
 Users can optionally add a tip to the fee to give the transaction a higher priority.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} fees consists of three parts: